sobjornstad/tabularium/docs/manual.md

   through the editor box.
 * **Volume number**: The identifying number of this volume.
-* **Use open/close dates**: If checked, you can indicate when you started and stopped using or taking notes on this particular volume.
+* **Use open/close dates**: If checked, you can indicate when you started and stopped using this particular volume.
 The dates are shown in the volumes dialog for your reference.
 Additionally, if this is the diary source, the Inspect window will use these dates to show which diary volume was open at the time an occurrence was entered.

 You can also click the **Notes...** button here to open the notes browser, described next.